First Passage Times for Continuous Quantum Measurement Currents

 A relevant open question concerns the tightness of these bounds.
-Before, this has been difficult to address because computing the SNR requires sampling over various trajectories.
+This can be difficult to address because computing the SNR requires sampling over many quantum trajectories.
 Eq.~\eqref{eq:nresolvedkraus}, however, makes this task straightforward.
-Here we illustrate this idea by considering a resonantly driven qubit with Hamiltonian $H(t) = \frac{\omega }{2} \sigma_{z} + \Omega\left(e^{-i\omega t}\sigma_{+} + e^{i \omega t}\sigma_{-}\right)$, where $\sigma_{+,-,x,y,z}$ are Pauli matrices, $\omega$ is the natural frequency and $\Omega$ is the strength of the Rabi drive.
-We further assume that this is immersed in a thermal environment described by the Lindblad master equation

-where $\gamma$ is the decay rate and $\bar{n}$ is the Bose-Einstein distribution.
-The two jump operators, in the language of Eq.~\eqref{eq:liouv}, are thus $L_- {=} \sqrt{\gamma(\bar{n}+1)} \sigma_-$ and $L_+ {=} \sqrt{\gamma\bar{n}} \sigma_+$.
-We focus on the excitation current by defining $\nu_\mp = \pm 1$.
-For the purpose of illustration, we also define a single upper threshold value $b=N_{\rm th}=5$ and $a=-\infty$.
-The resulting FPT will be referred to as $f_{N_{\rm th}}(t)$.
-An example of $f_{N_{\rm th}}(t)$, computed using Eq.~\eqref{eq:nresolvedkraus}, is shown in Fig.~\ref{fig:jumps}(a) in dashed lines.
-As a consistency check, we also compare our results with quantum trajectories, where the FPT is obtained by histogramming the times at which the charge reaches the threshold $N(t) = N_{\rm th}$ in each trajectory.
+Here we illustrate this idea by considering a resonantly driven qubit with rotating frame Hamiltonian $H = \Omega \sigma_x$, where $\sigma_{\alpha}$ are Pauli matrices and $\Omega$ is the strength of the Rabi drive.
+We further assume that this is immersed in a thermal environment described by the Lindblad master equation~\eqref{eq:liouv} {with jump operators $L_- {=} \sqrt{\gamma(\bar{n}+1)} \sigma_-$ and $L_+ {=} \sqrt{\gamma\bar{n}} \sigma_+$, where $\gamma$ is the decay rate and $\bar{n}$ is the Bose-Einstein occupancy. } We focus on the excitation current, by defining $\nu_\mp = \pm 1$.
+For the purpose of illustration, we also set $\mathcal{R} = (-\infty, 4]$.
+An example of $f_{\mathcal{R}}(t)$, computed using Eq.~\eqref{eq:nresolvedkraus}, is shown in Fig.~\ref{fig:jumps}(a) in dashed lines.
+We also compare our results with quantum trajectories, where the FPT is obtained by histogramming the times at which the charge reaches the threshold $N(t) = 5$ in each trajectory.